olesya-wo/tami/README.md

 ### IDE

 At the left side there is a list of all files, locations/actions, variables, inventory items and persons for dialogs.
-At the center is one big text area with syntax highligtinting for current selected file of script.
+At the center there is a big text area with syntax highlighting for the currently selected script file.
 At the right side there are setup script (in this field allowed only `+{item}`, `variable = number` or `// command`), callstack widget, log and game realtime preview.

 All script files must be in `script` folder and have `.tami` extension.
 And `setup.tami` for setup script.
 If `debug_mode` is on, near each `script.tami` will be generated `script-debug.txt` just for debug.